Al-Haqbani/z/README.md

 ```

 Use `python3 emploleaks.py --help` to see every available flag.
+Run `python3 emploleaks.py --list-patterns` to display the names of all built-in leak patterns.

 If you enable **Full Repo Scan**, the GitHub searcher crawls every file in each selected repository (or the entire organization) rather than relying solely on the search API.
 This thorough mode may take significantly longer.
 The **Wayback Repo** option can additionally fetch archived snapshots of those files to detect secrets that were deleted from history.
 Optional switches allow scanning commit history and pull requests too, and a **Top Leaks** mode queries GitHub for the most common API keywords like AWS, Slack, HuggingFace and Zendesk keys.